Need Help?

 Student Code of Conduct

-Last updated on Nov 08, 2023
+Last updated on Sep 09, 2024

-The Student Code of Conduct outlines students’ responsibilities to the CCA community by regulating behavior that takes place on college property, occurs during the course of college-related activities, or has the potential for harm to the college or its community, whether that behavior occurs in person or via electronic forms and devices.
+The Student Code of Conduct outlines students’ responsibilities to the CCA community by regulating behavior that takes place on college property, occurs during college-related activities, or has the potential for harm to the college or its community, whether that behavior occurs in person or via electronic forms and devices.

-This policy applies to anyone taking courses at the college, whether full time or part time; for credit or not for credit; and at the undergraduate, graduate, or nondegree-seeking level.
+This policy applies to anyone taking courses at the college, whether full-time or part-time; for credit or not for credit; and at the undergraduate, graduate, or nondegree-seeking level.

-The vice president for Student Affairs serves as the final authority regarding interpretation of the college’s conduct policies and processes; the vice president for Human Resources/ Title IX Coordinator is the final authority for policies and processes for protection of CCA students from all forms of sexual misconduct.
+The vice president for Student Affairs serves as the final authority regarding the interpretation of the college’s conduct policies and processes; the vice president for Human Resources/ Title IX Coordinator is the final authority for policies and processes for the protection of CCA students from all forms of sexual misconduct.

-The dean of students Office oversees administrative procedures, community outreach, and educational programming related to the Student Code of Conduct and conduct processes.
+The Dean of Students Office oversees administrative procedures, community outreach, and educational programming related to the Student Code of Conduct and conduct processes.

 Jeannine Szamreta, Associate Vice President for Student Affairs/Dean of Students